 This means the Jazz produces its best sound quality at the low to medium levels we actually use for listening.
 It also means the Jazz has perfect channel balance at every volume setting.
 Another observation from Amir’s measurements is that the Jazz is not current limited.
 It puts out 10x more power into 30 ohms, than 300 ohms.

 Amir didn’t like the Jazz in his review, mainly because of its limited output power.
 One of the limitations of the Jazz’s unique volume control is that the resistors in the gain-feedback loop can only handle limited voltages.
 If you turn up the volume too high, it produces huge amounts of audible distortion due to input stage voltage clipping.
 The Jazz maximum output level before the onset of this clipping & distortion is about 3.7 V. That equates to 116 dB SPL with Sennheiser HD-580 and 120 dB on Audeze LCD-2.
 This is more than loud enough for me.
-Anyone listening louder risks damaging his hearing.
+Anyone listening this loud risks damaging his hearing.
+In fact, with the LCD-2 headphones I use the Jazz in low gain mode which is 16 dB quieter than this.

-In summary, the Jazz is an amp that Amir’s measurements show has perfectly flat frequency response, perfect channel balance at all volume settings, less than 1 ohm output impedance, and SINAD among the best he’s ever measured, at actual listening levels (50 mV).
+In summary, the Jazz is an amp that Amir’s measurements show has perfectly flat frequency response, perfect channel balance at all volume settings, less than 1 ohm output impedance (not current limited), and SINAD among the best he’s ever measured, at actual listening levels (50 mV).
 Yet he doesn’t recommend this amp because of its limited output voltage.
-Amir is right that exceeding an amp’s power limits creates easily audible distortion, thus is the most likely way listeners will hear distortion from an amp.
-However, if the limits are high it’s easy enough to stay below them.
+At the same time, he does recommend amps like the Matrix, which have higher output power, but inferior measurements at the levels we actually listen.
+Amir is correct that exceeding an amp’s power limits creates audible distortion, thus is the most likely way listeners will hear distortion from an amp.
+However, if the limits are high enough (as with the Jazz), we won’t exceed them.